alexkemboi/alexkemboi/README.md

 ### Hi there 👋,I'm @alexkemboi
 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.<br/>
-🌱 I’m currently building HTML & CSS,Javascript,,Bootstrap,React,C#,ASP.NET,MySQL,C#<br/>
+🌱 I’m currently building with HTML & CSS,Javascript,Bootstrap,React,C#,ASP.NET,MySQL,C#<br/>
-👀 I’m interested in Web development<br/>
-💞️ I’m looking to collaborate on Web development projects<br/>
+💞️ I’m open to collaborate on Web development projects<br/>

 ### :hammer_and_wrench: Languages and Tools :
 <div>